 Project managers are often faced with various kinds of conflicts when managing their projects with their teams.
-These conflicts may arise from project priorities, administrative procedures, performance trade-offs, resources, costs, scheduling issues or even interpersonal issues.
+These conflicts may arise from project priorities, administrative procedures, performance trade-offs, resources, costs, scheduling issues, or even interpersonal issues.
 Program managers can support project managers by managing these conflicts by suggesting various alternative solutions that may not have been within the scope of a project.
 For example, a team member is having difficulty working with other team members can be assigned to another project team within the program.
-Another example could involve the sharing of resources such as people or machines; program managers can help reduce costs projects by using excess resources from one project on other projects.
+Another example could involve the sharing of resources such as people or machines; program managers can help reduce the costs of projects by using excess resources from one project on other projects.
 This sharing will also increase the motivation of the people that have a lower workload in a project.
 An intangible benefit for the program…

 This means not only focusing on the people working actively within the project, it also means focusing on all the stakeholders even the ones that have an indirect effect on the project.
 In one of my programs, one of my project managers came to me with a conflict.
 His subcontractor lost some parts sent by my project manager but, the subcontractor denies she got the parts.
 The documents did not provide a clear indication as to who was right.
 In another example, one of the projects under my program was in need of some skills of the same subcontractor.
 Presenting this new opportunity to the subcontractor helped the quick solution of the conflict.

 Passion… you can’t imagine what benefits can emerge with passionate people.
 If your people wake up each morning and have, somewhere in their heads and hearts, a desire to move your project toward its goals, get ready to be surprised with the unexpected benefits.